lexisother/frenyard/README.md

 ## Dependencies

+Measurements specified by Material Design are used for consistency with the CCDirectLink website under the understanding that these measurements are part of a design language.
+No code from other Material Design implementations is used, in favour of a ninepatch-based approach with code where necessary to implement transitions and other animated features.

-Oh, this is going to take a while...
+As for other dependencies: Oh, this is going to take a while...